The state of golf simulators in 2026

 Ratings from 650+ user reviews on r/golfsimulator.
 Full comparison with filters →

-But if you want a straight answer, here are three picks for three different situations.
+If you just want a straight answer though, here are three picks for three different situations.

 Under $600: Garmin Approach R10

 The R10 is the entry-level benchmark.
-Radar-based, works outdoors, no subscription required, and has one of the biggest communities of any budget device.
+Radar-based, works outdoors, no subscription, and it's got one of the biggest communities of any budget device, so if something goes wrong, someone's already solved it.

 Around $1,500: Bushnell LPi

 This is the sweet spot for most people who are serious about it.
-The LPi uses dual cameras, which is why its accuracy sits well above its price bracket.
-Community ratings put it at 4.8 out of 5, which matches devices costing three times as much.
+The LPi runs dual cameras, which is why its accuracy sits well above its price bracket, with community ratings at 4.8 out of 5, matching devices that cost three times as much.

-No ongoing subscription for basic use.
-Works outdoors.
-Compatible with the main sim platforms.
-Solid support.
-It is the one I would recommend to someone who knows they want a proper setup but does not want to spend five figures.
+No ongoing subscription for basic use, works outdoors, plays nicely with the main sim platforms, and the support's solid.
+It's the one I'd point someone towards if they know they want a proper setup but don't fancy spending five figures.

 $4,000+: Full Swing KIT

-If you are building a dedicated simulator room and want something serious without going full Trackman, this is the pick.
-Radar-based, no subscription required, and it is what Tiger Woods uses at his home facility.
+If you're building a dedicated sim room and want something serious without going full Trackman, this is the pick.
+Radar-based, no subscription, and it's the one Tiger Woods uses at his home facility.

-Accuracy scores are strong across every metric.
-It is not portable, and the footprint is larger than most, so you need the space.
-But if you have it, this is a proper bit of kit.
+The accuracy scores are strong across the board.
+It's not portable and the footprint's bigger than most, so you'll need the room for it, but if you've got the space it's a proper bit of kit.

-All three of these show up in the comparison tool with full breakdowns: accuracy scores, data captured, software compatibility, depth requirements, and subscription costs.
-Worth a look before you buy.
+All three show up in the comparison tool with full breakdowns: accuracy scores, data captured, software compatibility, depth requirements and subscription costs.
+Worth a look before you buy anything.